 The refsets can also be browsed online using the SNOMED refset management tool:

-- Emergency care chief presenting complaint reference set
+- NZ emergency care chief presenting complaint reference set

-We acknowledge the work by emergency medicine specialists at Nelson-Marlborough DHB to develop the presenting complaint and diagnosis reference sets used since 2013.
+We acknowledge the work by emergency medicine specialists at Nelson-Marlborough DHB to develop the presenting complaint and diagnosis reference sets, which have been used at Nelson and Wairau hospitals since 2013.
 The procedure reference set was also developed by New Zealand emergency care specialists.

-This change is supported by the Australasian College of Emergency Medicine.
+The introduction of SNOMED in EDs is endorsed by the Australasian College of Emergency Medicine.